NYPL/discovery-sandbox/README.md

 ### Unit Tests
 Unit tests are currently written in the [Mocha](https://mochajs.org/) testing framework.
 [Chai](http://chaijs.com/) is used as the assertion library and [Enzyme](http://airbnb.io/enzyme/) is used as the React testing utility.

+We are also integrating [Travis](https://travis-ci.org/) for better test work flow.
+After evevry push to the github repo, Travis will help us build and test the code.

 The tests can be found in the `test` folder.